Estate Planning Strategies to Protect Digital Assets

-Nowadays, most of our assets come in digital form.
-Our money is deposited and transferred through online banking, our photos and videos are stored via cloud accounts, and Instagram has effectively become our digital photo album.
-These digital assets are important and often forgotten when planning for our death and incapacity.
-To ensure your loved ones receive these assets, you should consider digital estate planning.
+Nowadays, most of our assets exist in digital form.
+Our money is deposited and transferred through online banking, our photos and videos are stored in cloud-based accounts, and platforms like Instagram have effectively become our digital photo albums.
+These digital assets are important and are often overlooked when planning for death or incapacity.
+To ensure your loved ones can access these assets, you should consider digital estate planning.

-A digital asset is simply an electronic record in which an individual has a right or interest.
-However, this term does not include any underlying asset or liability unless the asset or liability is itself an electronic record.
+A digital asset is an electronic record in which an individual has a right or interest.
+However, this term does not include any underlying asset or liability unless that asset or liability is itself an electronic record.

-In California, digital assets include social media accounts, email accounts, domain names, virtual currency and banking, photos and videos that are electronically stored, and so much more.
-In today’s modern age, we must adapt to our increasingly virtual lives and consider who will have access to these assets upon our death and/or incapacity.
+In California, digital assets include social media accounts, email accounts, domain names, virtual currency, online banking accounts, and electronically stored photos and videos, among others.
+In today’s modern world, it is essential to account for our increasingly digital lives and determine who will have access to these assets upon death or incapacity.

 How Do I Protect Digital Assets?